-The country then asked, "Have we exequivocator in the Cabinet?"
+The country then asked, "Have we exhausted the list of traitors?
+Is there no other equivocator in the Cabinet?"
 There was, we believe, no other traitor; but there was something which is sometimes worse.
 There was a person who had been in the pursuit of one idea.
-Great men fall, and because he terests.
-Sir Edward Lytton became the Whether the mouth be that of ROEBUCK, LYTTON, LAYARD, LYNDHURST, MOLESWORTH, PAKINGTON, OF PALMERSTON, whenever a man stands up in Parliament and declares that the Government of the present day, without reference to party, must, in word, act, and person, lead on the war energetically and unequivocally, the speaker declares the manifest will of the |country, and nothing can stand against him.
-Sir Edward LYTTON gave notice of his mction, and Lord JOHN RUSSELL left the Cabinet.
-On the other hand, any man who lendeavours to embarrass the Government by retrospective motions based on Mr. ROE-BUCK'S committee, as Mr. LAYARD did,papers, as Mr. LAING did, without a definite the will of the people.
-Sir EDWARD LYTTON or Mr. ROFBUCK could drive from the Cabinet men who are not with the country; but when Mr. LAING or Mr. GLADSTONE at-

-By the same means which has invested the Government with absolute power when it proceeds in a certain direction, the public They were even then working within the has also discovered its power, and it is likely Cabinet for the equipoise; but ROEBUCK, to develop a long-forgotten relish for that enwho happened to coincide with public opinion |joyment.
-A season of war has recalled some for the day, persevered; public opinion was of the most stirring emotions of our nature. too strong for the Government; and here The death of our countrymen, and the hope came the second grand tribute of office to of victory for our flag, have excited the feeling the nation : PALMERSTON concurred, and in of living patriotism.
-The coercion of the agreeing to the inquiry, agreed also to make Government by the public when the Government has thwarted us, the sharing of imperial power when the Government has gone with join the nation was for GLADSTONE to separate us, have made us know again the pleasures of power.
-We have upheld a feeble nationwhom it is an injustice to the memory of a Turkey; we have defied that state which was really great man to call Peelites, were elimi- supposed to be the most powerful in the world - Russia; we have bargained with Austria and Prussia; we have disposed of for our countrymen.
-The season has revived that which we thought had died in communities so civilised as ours-passion, without which there is, in truth, as little complete life as there is life in an atmosphere that knows no storms.
+Great men fall, and because he had fallen, Lord JOHN RUSSELL was conyoung enough to rehabilitate himself; and, nial Office; and back out of the Cabinet to have the settling of it all.
+This was not treachery of malice prepense, but it was equivocating and trifling with public interests.
+Sir EDWARD LYTTON became the clusion, that while a man who had so behaved remained in office, the country could not trust the Cabinet.
+Whether the mouth be that of ROEBUCK, LYTTON, LAYARD, LYNDHURST, MOLESWORTH, PAKINGTON, OF PALMERSTON, whenever a man stands up in Parliament and declares that the Government of the present day, without reference to party, must, in word, act, and person, lead on the war energetically and unequivocally, the speaker declares the manifest will of the country, and nothing can stand against him.
+Sir EDWARD LYTTON gave notice of his metion, and Lord JOHN RUSSELL left the Cabinet.
+On the other hand, any man who endeavours to embarrass the Government by retrospective motions based on Mr. RoE-BUCK'S committee, as Mr. LAYARD did,papers, as Mr. LAING did, without a definite object,-that man is powerless against the Government, because he is not furthering the will of the people.
+Sir EDWARD LYTTON or Mr. ROEBUCK could drive from the Cabinet men who are not with the country; but tempts to bar the march of the war, the Ministers trample over him like soldiers marching down a flock of geese.
+By the same means which has invested it proceeds in a certain direction, the public has also discovered its power, and it is likely to develop a long-forgotten relish for that enjoyment.
+A season of war has recalled some of the most stirring emotions of our nature.
+The death of our countrymen, and the hope of victory for our flag, have excited the feeling Government by the public when the Government has thwarted us, the sharing of imperial power when the Government has gone with us, have made us know again the pleasures of power.
+We have upheld a feeble nationworld - Russia; we have bargained with Austria and Prussia; we have disposed of larger principles remained to be influenced Russia, we have once more learned what it is to hate our foe; and in hating our foe, we have once more a renewed consciousness of a feelwhich there is, in truth, as little complete knows no storms.
 The events of the session, we say, have schooled the nation as well as the Government, and in emerging from it England finds that she has recovered something of her old greatness, in heart and will, as well as in intellect.
 Can we say, then, that this has been a barren session to us?